-Invisalign is an innovative system for aligning the teeth with clear trays.
-As the name implies, most patients can wear them undetected on a daily basis.
-The other benefits of this newer orthodontic treatment option are improved comfort since metal brackets are not placed and fewer sores occur; better hygiene, since the trays can be removed during meals and flossing is not impeded by metal wires; and speedier results than traditional braces.
+Invisalign is an innovative system for aligning teeth with clear trays.
+As the name implies, most patients can wear them undetected daily.
+The other benefits of this newer orthodontic and personalized treatment option are improved comfort since metal brackets are not placed, avoiding the hassle of braces.
+Also, fewer sores occur with Invisalign, and it provides better hygiene since the trays can be removed during meals, and flossing is not impeded by metal wires.
+It also provides speedier results than traditional braces.

 Is it Necessary to Fix Crooked Teeth?

 With the reliable method of metal braces available to move your teeth, you might not see the need to try out the latest treatment.
 Some patients are skeptical about the alternative choice of Invisalign treatment.
 While there are some limitations to the method, and efficacy will vary depending on the patient’s unique needs, these clear braces are a viable option for many patients.
-If a person is a candidate for the treatment, there a number of advantages to wearing alignment trays rather than having traditional metal braces installed.
+If a person is a candidate for the treatment, there are several advantages to wearing alignment trays rather than having traditional metal braces installed.